Fill-in Fraley homers off Bieber; Mariners beat Indians 6-2

 The Mariners, coming off a blown late lead and a 10-inning loss on Saturday, had to deal with more bad news two batters into the game when Haniger fouled a pitch off his left knee and had to be helped from the field.

-The Mariners later said the injury was a bruise.
-Still, it's another setback for Seattle, which has used a major-league high 51 players this season.
+Mariners manager Scott Servais said X-rays showed a deep bone bruise and Haniger will likely have more tests on Monday with the team back in Seattle.
+The injury is another setback for the Mariners, who have used a major-league high 51 players this season.
 Haniger leads the team in homers and RBIs.

+J.P.
+Crawford, who singled and stole second to begin the game, had a clear view of Haniger’s at-bat.

+“I just knew,” Crawford said.
+“It didn’t look good.
+I felt bad for him, but we need him.
+Hopefully he gets back sooner than later.”

 Fraley completed the at-bat with a strikeout and flied out in the second, but his two-run homer in the fourth pushed Seattle’s lead to 5-0.
 Kyle Seager hit a solo homer in the third off Bieber, who gave up five runs in 5 2/3 innings.